Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner

 To identify a reduced acquisition protocol, we applied a machine learning-based recursive feature elimination strategy using SHAP values computed from XGBoost regressors trained on synthetic NEXI signals.
 Figure \ref{fig:figure2} outlines this process.
 It revealed an inflection point at 7 features in the root mean squared error (RMSE) curves, beyond which additional features yielded marginal improvements (Fig. \ref{fig:figure2}).
-However, the final protocol retained 8 features, for two main reasons: first, the inclusion of an additional acquisition (b=$1$ms/µm$^2$ at a short $\Delta$) allows for the estimation of diffusion kurtosis at a second diffusion time, thereby enabling time-dependent DKI analysis \cite{fieremansMonteCarloStudy2010, novikovTimeDependentDiffusionKurtosis2011} and a secondary measurement of $t_{ex}$ beyond NEXI; second, repeated iterations of the XAI-RFE process with varying random seeds occasionally indicated an inflection at 8 features, motivating a conservative choice to enhance robustness.
+The primary motivation for retaining this specific additional acquisition (b=$1$ms/µm$^2$ at a short $\Delta$) is that it allows for the estimation of diffusion kurtosis at a second diffusion time, thereby enabling time-dependent DKI analysis \citep{fieremansMonteCarloStudy2010, novikovTimeDependentDiffusionKurtosis2011} and a secondary measurement of $t_{ex}$ beyond the NEXI model itself.
+To rigorously assess the stability of this feature ranking, we repeated the entire XAI-RFE optimization process using 15 different random seeds.
+In every instance, the pipeline converged to the exact same 8-feature protocol.
+This confirms that the feature selection is highly robust to initialization variability and reflects the underlying physical geometry of the signal rather than stochastic noise in the training process.
 The retained features covered a broad range of b-values (1.0-12.5 ms/µm$^2$) and diffusion times ($\Delta$ from 15-45 ms), ensuring sensitivity to both restricted diffusion and exchange effects.